lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Application keys and other application specific data can be derived using the EDHOC-Exporter interface defined as:

 ~~~~~~~~~~~
-   EDHOC-Exporter(label_context, length)
+   EDHOC-Exporter(label, context, length)
-     = EDHOC-KDF(PRK_4x3m, TH_4, label_context, length)
+     = EDHOC-KDF(PRK_4x3m, TH_4, label, context, length)
 ~~~~~~~~~~~

-where label is a registered tstr from the EDHOC Exporter Label registry ({{exporter-label}}), context is a CBOR sequence defined by the application, and length is a uint defined by the application.
+where label is a registered tstr from the EDHOC Exporter Label registry ({{exporter-label}}), context is a CBOR array defined by the application, and length is a uint defined by the application.
 The (label, context) pair must be unique, i.e. a (label, context) MUST NOT be used for two different purposes.
 However an application can re-derive the same key several times as long as it is done in a secure way.
 For example, in most encryption algorithms the same (key, nonce) pair must not be reused.

 The transcript hash TH_4 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.